LecSUSOff/glorp/docs/index.md

 This document serves as the official reference for the Glorp language syntax and features.

-*Glorp aims to provide the safety of static types and the power of modern language features.*

 ## 1. Syntax Fundamentals

 ### 1.1.
 Comments